Livingsta shares her positive experience in business administration, customer service, and education.

 Different Types of Minutes

-There are different types of minutes and the type of minutes that you write will depend on the purpose or use of the minutes.
-Usually a simple informal type of minutes is used in team meetings, whereas a detailed formal type of minutes is written if the minutes are for external audience.
+There are different types of minutes, and the type of minutes that you write will depend on the purpose or use of the minutes.
+Usually, a simple, informal type of minutes is used in team meetings, whereas a detailed formal type of minutes is written if the minutes are for an external audience.
 So the type of minutes depends on the type of audience and the purpose.

 There are basically three types of minutes:

 - Verbatim Minutes

 - Action notes

 Verbatim means “In precisely the same words used by a writer or speaker” or “word for word”.
 These minutes are used especially when there is a dispute of some kind, and each word of the speakers will have to be recorded.
 It is used in formal board meetings or general annual meetings, or in legal situations where a person records the discussion word by word.
 All the arguments and comments made are recorded.
 Usually, it will be a situation where the discussion is focused on a particular individual.
 As it can be a tedious process, depending on the sensitive nature of the issues discussed, the person who records will have to use an audio recorder or will have to use shorthand and then type up the notes later.
 Care has to be taken while doing an audio recording so that the recorded piece does not get into the hands of the wrong people.
 Examples of situations where verbatim minutes are taken are appeals, public hearings, council meetings, disciplinary panels, complaints procedures, etc.